MainulDip/AiMlStudy/numpy-basics.md

 - Use Cases

 ### NumPy Dot product:
-Another way of finding pattern between 2 sets of numbers.
+Another way of finding pattern between 2 sets of numbers

 - Rules:
     - Number (shape) on the inside (horizontal) must match vertical shape of the other array.
 (3,3)x(3,2) || (5,3)x(3,5) will match, but (3,5)x(3,5) will not